nyrellcl/websass/README.md

 # Tech Stack

 This was built using HTML, CSS and SASS pre-processor.
 There is JavaScript for when the page loads the body fades in smoothly.
 As well as the intro section where there is a text animation showing who I am as a developer.
+There's also a feature for when the user scrolls down and my description and projects slide in from the left of the screen.
+This was to implement a more smooth experience for the user and the website.